-Age Director Since Board Committees Other Public Company Boards Ī 77 2018 Research and Development Innovent Biologics, Inc. (HKSE) InnoCare Pharma Limited (HKSE) Jiangsu Kanion Pharmaceutical Co., Ltd. (SSE)
+Board Committees Other Public Company Boards

+1 Innovent Biologics, Inc. (HKSE) InnoCare Pharma Limited (HKSE) Jiangsu Kanion Pharmaceutical Co., Ltd. (SSE)

+esearch and Development

 Professor Chen brings to the Board an extensive and distinguished scientific and academic background and considerable service as a member of several prestigious Chinese institutional and research organizations and as a member of the board of directors for various biopharmaceutical companies.